DINO-LG: Enhancing Vision Transformers with Label Guidance for Coronary Artery Calcium Detection: Experiments and Results

 \textbf{Training Classifier.} The features generated by the DINO model are presented as input to the classification model to detect CT slices including calcified areas for each chest CT scans.
 It is also expected from the classification model to distinguish CT slices that are irrelevant to calcified areas.
 This is a crucial process to determine whether the features generated by the DINO model include calcified areas, even if these slices are not related to the chest or calcified areas.

-The classifier model is trained with the training dataset which is extracted from COCA dataset according to the distribution of calcification scores.
-As explained in the dataset section, the training dataset includes the complete CT scans corresponding to each patient ID.
-The ratio of annotated CT slices to the complete CT scans is $15\%$.
+The classifier is trained exclusively on the 354 labeled gated patients (Table \ref{tab:dataset_composition}), where approximately 10\% of slices contain calcifications, creating a natural class imbalance.
 Despite this imbalance, augmentation techniques such as random cropping and resizing are applied to the CT slices to enhance model robustness.
-For training, the dataset is further split into two subsets: labeled and unlabeled datasets, extracted from the training dataset.
-The labeled dataset consists of annotated CT slices, while the unlabeled dataset contains non-annotated slices, enabling the model to learn from both calcified and non-calcified areas.
+Annotated slices serve as positive examples while non-annotated slices from the same patients serve as negative examples.
+The model is validated on 44 patients and tested on 45 held-out patients.
 The core architecture for training and implementing the classification model is illustrated in Figure \ref{fig:class_model}.

-\textbf{Training Segmentation Model.} The segmentation models used in our experiments are based on U-NET-like architectures, using the same datasets and training techniques applied as in the classification task.
+\textbf{Training Segmentation Model.} The segmentation models used in our experiments are based on U-NET-like architectures.
+Following the same data split as the classification task, the segmentation models are trained on 354 labeled gated patients, validated on 44 patients, and tested on 45 held-out patients (Table \ref{tab:dataset_composition}).
 The architectures we implemented include U-NET, Attention U-NET, and Swin U-NET, and their configurations are detailed in Table \ref{tab:segment_train}.

+\textbf{Segmentation Architecture Selection.} We conducted a comparative analysis of three U-NET-based architectures representing different evolutionary stages in medical image segmentation: (1) standard U-NET \cite{Ronneberger2015-hk}, the foundational convolutional architecture; (2) Attention U-NET \cite{attention_U_NET}, which incorporates attention gates for improved feature focus; and (3) Swin U-NET \cite{swin_unet}, a recent transformer-based approach utilizing hierarchical shifted window self-attention.
+Our empirical evaluation (Table \ref{tab:segment_train}) showed that standard U-NET achieved the best balance between segmentation performance (average Dice: 0.76 across all coronary arteries) and computational efficiency for our three-stage pipeline, making it the optimal choice for integration with DINO-LG feature extraction.